Rinderpest: Early history

 The disease is believed to have originated in Asia, later spreading through the transport of cattle.
-Other cattle epizootics are noted in ancient times: a cattle plague is thought to be one of the 10 plagues of Egypt described in the Hebrew Bible.
+Other cattle epizootics are noted in ancient times; a cattle plague is thought to be one of the 10 plagues of Egypt described in the Hebrew Bible.
 By around 3,000 BC, a cattle plague had reached Egypt, and rinderpest later spread throughout the remainder of Africa, following European colonization.

-In the 4th century, Roman writer Severus Sanctus Endelechius described rinderpest in his book, On the Deaths of Cattle.
+In the fourth century, Roman writer Severus Sanctus Endelechius described rinderpest in his book, On the Deaths of Cattle.

 18th century

 Cattle plagues recurred throughout history, often accompanying wars and military campaigns.
 They hit Europe especially hard in the 18th century, with three long panzootics, which although varying in intensity and duration from region to region, took place in the periods of 1709–1720, 1742–1760, and 1768–1786.
 In the 18th century a deadly outbreak between 1769 and 1785 resulted in universal governmental action, but with somewhat divergent responses.
-The Dutch and the German principalities demanded quarantines and strict burial practices; England and large parts of Italy (the Papal States) saw slaughter of infected animals; in the Austrian Netherlands (Flanders) the response was inspection and precautionary slaughter coupled with compensation to the owners.
-There was no code of practice and no standard response.
-But for a hundred years thereafter in German-speaking countries there was intense focus on the problem of Rinderpest.
+The Dutch and the German principalities demanded quarantines and strict burial practices; England and large parts of Italy (the Papal States) saw slaughter of infected animals; in the Austrian Netherlands (Flanders), the response was inspection and precautionary slaughter coupled with compensation to the owners.
+No code of practice and no standard responses were used, but for a hundred years thereafter in German-speaking countries, the focus on the problem of rinderpest was less intense.